 If your case is a good fit for our firm and you graciously allow us to represent you, our team will begin working immediately.
 We will investigate, send the appropriate letters to stop insurance companies from harassing you, and start your medical recovery.

-Our internal process will be transparent with high levels of communication from the opening of your case to the final handshake.
-Our firm is dedicated to promptly returning your phone calls and keeping you informed about every step in your case.
+Our internal process is transparent with high levels of communication from the opening of your case to the final handshake.
+Our firm will promptly return your phone calls and keep you informed.
 You will know the exact status of your case.
 Our case managers and attorneys are committed to making a difficult situation as stress-free as possible.

 Wrongful Death Caused By An Impaired Driver Of A Commercial Vehicle